vespCV/VespaVelutina-Impact/README.md

   - Economic consequences for apiculture

 ## Rationale
 Effective management strategies require evidence-based decisions.
-This requires a comprehensive understanding of the actual impact of _V. velutina_ on European honeybee populations and beekeeping operations.
-To date, the quantitative evidence base for predation impacts and associated economic consequences remains fragmented and has not been systematically synthesized.
+To date, the quantitative evidence base for predation impacts and associated economic consequences remains fragmented.
 This exploratory work aims to assess whether sufficient evidence exists to conduct a systematic review or meta-analysis that may contribute to better-informed decisions about management policies, nest removal strategies, and beekeeping practices.